bluframe/bluframe/blublocks/README.md

-# BluFrame UI Building Blocks
+# Blu Frame UI Building Blocks 🚀

-BluFrame UI Building Blocks provides a collection of customizable React components to speed up your web development process.
+Blu Frame UI Building Blocks provides a collection of customizable React components to speed up your web development process. 🎨

-## How to Install
+## How to Install 📦

 If you are using `yarn`:

 ```sh
 yarn add @bluframe/blublocks
 ```

 And if you are using `npm`:

 ```sh
 npm i @bluframe/blublocks
 ```

-## How to import
+## How to import 🧬

 You can import the components individually:

 ```js
 import  Button  from  "@bluframe/blublocks/Button";
 ```

 Or import multiple components at once:

 ```js
 import { Button, InputText } from  "@bluframe/blublocks";
 ```

-## Components
+## Components 🧩

 ### Button